ziheng119/tp/docs/UserGuide.md

 ### Deleting a student : `delete_student`

-Deletes the specified student from the address book.
+Deletes the specified student from SWEatless.

 Format: `delete_student INDEX` OR `delete_student e/EMAIL`